Transition Uncertainties in Constrained Markov Decision Models: A Robust Optimization Approach: Conclusion

 \section{Conclusion}

 We investigate a CMDP problem characterized by uncertain transition probabilities and consider a robust optimization framework.
 We assume that these probabilities can be expressed as a sum of observed transition probabilities and uncertain parameters and construct a generalized set for the uncertain parameters consisting of polyhedral and second-order cone constraints.
-We present a novel approach to equivalently transform the inner optimization problems of our robust model into SOCP problems, thereby reformulating the overall robust CMDP problem into a non-convex programming problem.
-The non-convexity arises from bilinear and second-order cone constraints, allowing us to solve the problem using Gurobi.
-In the numerical experiments, we observe that some instances yield optimal values while others provide lower and upper bounds within a pre-specified time limit. \Cref{table_CPU_time_BP} and \Cref{Bounds_Plot} do not indicate a correlation between the size of the feasible region and whether we obtain optimal values or only bounds.
-While some cases yield only bounds, they serve as a valuable starting point for comprehending the system and developing specialized algorithms to efficiently solve it.
-We pose this as a potential future problem. \\\\\\\\
+We present a novel approach to equivalently transform the inner optimization problems of our robust model into SOCP problems, thereby reformulating the overall robust CMDP problem into \VV{an SOCP problem with bilinear constraints, allowing us} to solve the problem using Gurobi.
+In the numerical experiments, we observe that some instances yield optimal values while others provide lower and upper bounds within a pre-specified time limit\VV{, with a relatively higher gap for a larger number of states.} \Cref{table_CPU_time_BP} and \Cref{Bounds_Plot} do not indicate a correlation between the size of the feasible region and whether we obtain optimal values or only bounds.
+While some cases yield only bounds, they serve as a valuable starting point for comprehending the system and developing specialized algorithms to efficiently solve it. \VV{ We identify this as a future research direction, along with investigating more general uncertainty sets.}

 \bmhead{Acknowledgements} The author would like to thank Dr. Vikas Vikram Singh, Department of Mathematics, IIT Delhi, for providing constructive feedback on the manuscript.